Drivers with Disabilities in KentuckyPage Overview

 This page contains information about obtaining a disabled parking permit, and other driving aids and vehicle modifications for disabled drivers.
-Be sure to also check out our License Plates and Placards section, as well as information about Kentucky's disabled-issue license plates.
+Be sure to also check out our License Plates and Placards section, as well as the Kentucky Transportation Cabinet website for information about Kentucky's disabled-issue license plates.

 If you have a qualifying disability, you are eligible to receive special parking placards.
 A qualifying disability is defined as follows: